peaclab/PACT/M3D/README.md

 The steady-state simulation grid results as well as the last step transient simulation results are saved in /results folder.
 The transient grid level simulation results are saved in ~/src/RC_transient.cir.csv.
-The transient grid level simulation results are saved in ~/src/RC_transient_block_temp.csv.
+The transient block level simulation results are saved in ~/M3D/results/M3D/M3D_{grid_num}.block.transient.csv.